 This SDP models UNIFORM SPARSEST CUT since every assignment of x corresponds to a cut and the objective is the sparsity of the cut (up to a constant factor, but we don't care since we cannot achieve a constant factor approximation anyway).
 Consider a relaxation which is similar to LP2.

-4for details see Thm11 in https://courses.grainger.illinois.edu/cs598csc/fa2024/Notes/lec-sparsest-cut.pdf
+4This requires some work.
+See https://courses.grainger.illinois.edu/cs598csc/fa2024/Notes/lec-sparsest-cut.pdf